Sandyman/pi-speedtest/README.md

 The recurring call will now be removed.
 Please note that you can run a manual test at any time using the command:

 ```$ pi-speedtest test -V```

+If you'd rather not run 6 measurements a day, you can also install a cron job to run, for instance, daily.
+That will
+greatly reduce the amount of data used for speed testing.

 ## Disclaimer